30 Best Restaurants in Canggu

 A cookie box from Dang!
 Cookies.

-Mad Pops – Canggu, Seminyak, Ubud
+Mad Pops – Seminyak, Uluwatu

-If you haven’t noticed, vegan is a huge movement in Bali, and Mad Pops is on the vegan train as well with their coconut-based ice cream.
-There are surprisingly not many ice cream shops in Canggu and the ones I tried were not that impressive.
-Mad Pops was my go-to ice cream spot in Canggu for its creamy texture.
-Flavors range from the expected, like mint chocolate chip, to the unexpected, like lemongrass ginger.
+If you haven’t noticed, vegan is a popular lifestyle choice in Bali, and Mad Pops is on the vegan train as well with its coconut-based ice cream.
+There are surprisingly not many ice cream shops in Canggu, and the ones I tried were not that impressive.

 Ice Cream from Mad Pops Bali